Roy Cooper

 Roy Asberry Cooper III (/ˈkʊpər/ KUUP-ər; (Note: See #Pronunciation of surname) born June 13, 1957) is an American politician and lawyer who was the 75th governor of North Carolina from 2017 to 2025.
 A member of the Democratic Party, he was the 50th attorney general of North Carolina from 2001 to 2017 and served in the North Carolina General Assembly from 1987 to 2001.

 Born and raised in Eastern North Carolina, Cooper graduated from UNC Chapel Hill in 1979.
 He began his career as a lawyer and in 1986 was elected to represent the 72nd district in the North Carolina House of Representatives.
 In 1991, he was appointed a member of the North Carolina Senate, a position he held until 2001.
-He was elected North Carolina Attorney General in 2000 and reelected in 2004, 2008, and 2012, serving for nearly 16 years, the longest tenure for an attorney general in the state's history.
+He was elected North Carolina Attorney General in 2000 and reelected in 2004, 2008, and 2012.
+His almost 16 year tenure as attorney general is the longest in the state's history.

-Cooper defeated Republican incumbent Pat McCrory for the governorship in a close race in the 2016 election.
-This election made Cooper the first challenger to defeat a sitting governor in the state's history.
-Cooper was reelected in 2020 against the Republican nominee, Lieutenant Governor Dan Forest.
-The Republican-dominated legislature passed bills in a special session to reduce the power of the governor's office before he took office, but Cooper continued to emphasize increases in education and healthcare funding throughout his tenure, culminating in successful negotiations of statewide Medicaid expansion.
+Cooper was first elected governor in 2016, narrowly defeating Republican incumbent Pat McCrory; he is the first challenger to defeat a sitting governor in the state's history.
+He was reelected in 2020.
+Although the Republican-dominated legislature passed bills in a special session to reduce the power of the governorship before he took office, Cooper was able to successfully negotiate statewide Medicaid expansion.

-In July 2025, Cooper announced his candidacy for the U.S. Senate in the 2026 election.
+Cooper is the Democratic nominee for U.S. Senate in the 2026 election in North Carolina, facing Republican Michael Whatley in the general election.

 Early life and education

 Roy Asberry Cooper III was born in Nashville, North Carolina, on June 13, 1957, to Beverly Thorne (1929–2013), a teacher, and Roy Asberry Cooper II (1927–2015), a lawyer and Democratic Party operative who was a close advisor to Jim Hunt; he later co-chaired Hunt's successful 1976 gubernatorial campaign.
 He is a descendent of Marcom Cooper, who served as a grand juror and as a petit juror during the American Revolutionary War.
 Cooper is the brother of district court judge Pell Cooper.
 He attended public schools and worked on his parents' tobacco farm during summers.
 He attended Northern Nash High School, where he was an athlete, a participant in Boys State, and a member of student government.
 During his senior year, he was selected to represent Nash County in the Youth Legislative Assembly.
 He graduated in 1975.

 Cooper received the Morehead Scholarship at the University of North Carolina at Chapel Hill for his undergraduate studies.
 As an undergraduate at UNC, he was a member of the Chi Psi fraternity and was elected president of the university's Young Democrats.
+He graduated with a B.A. in Political Science in 1979.
 He earned a Juris Doctor degree from the University of North Carolina School of Law in 1982.